 During 1958, Bertrand Russell, an English philosopher commented on whether “Atheist” or “Agnostic” would be a better term for his religious beliefs about God.
 He wrote:

-I’m neither arrogant enough to assume there’s nothing out there that may be beyond my ability to comprehend that manipulates physical law nor am I self-centered enough to think that a power / being did create everything in the entire universe ever – including me.
+I myself am neither arrogant enough to assume there’s nothing out there that may be beyond my ability to comprehend that manipulates physical law nor am I self-centered enough to think that a deity / being did create everything in the entire universe ever – including me.

 “Atheism and agnosticism get confused quite often and so do pride and dignity as well as fear and respect.”